lickx/isthmus/README.md

 Other grids can add themselves, set your grid specific files up in
 share/grids/YourGrid (see other grids), then do a pull request.

-Users can refer to the user documentation in the doc folder
+For more info see the contents of the doc folder